-In addition, it solves the history problem: The streams of commands and events provides exactly the kind of exhaustive audit log that a workflow engine needs to produce.
+In addition, it solves the history problem: The record stream provides exactly the kind of exhaustive audit log that a workflow engine needs to produce.

-Zeebe manages stateful entities: Tasks, Workflows, etc. Internally, these entities are implemented as State Machines managed by a broker.
+Zeebe manages stateful entities: Jobs, Workflows, etc. Internally, these entities are implemented as State Machines managed by a broker.

 The concept of the state machine pattern is simple: An instance of a state machine is always in one of several logical states.
 From each state, a set of transitions defines the next possible states.
 Transitioning into a new state may produce outputs/side effects.

-Let's look at the state machine for tasks.
+Let's look at the state machine for jobs.
 Simplified, it looks as follows:

 Stateful Stream Processing

-Once received, a command is published as an event on the addressed event stream.
-A stream processor interprets the command with respect to the addressed entity's lifecycle.
+A stream processor reads the record stream sequentially and interprets the commands with respect to the addressed entity's lifecycle.
 More specifically, a stream processor repeatedly performs the following steps:

 - Consume the next command from the stream.